sarahlauden/platform/README.md

 We've configured Docker to run our Rails app on port 3020, so go to http://localhost:3020 in your favorite browser.
 If everything's working correctly, you should be brought to the app's homepage.

+If you have a `127.0.0.1   platformweb` entry in your `/etc/hosts` file, and are using the [nginx-dev container](https://github.com/beyond-z/nginx-dev), you can also access the Platform app via http://platformweb.

 ### Dummy Data

 In dev or staging environments, we may want a few people, contacts, etc to work with.
 Unlike the seed data above,